mogaika/god_of_war_tools/README.md

 After unpaking, summary size of all files being lower then size of archive.
 This is because, archive dublicate files for faster access on disk. (use -l option for see how much files is duplicated)

 # WadReader
-Tool for extracting files from *.wad archives. *At this moment not extract all information*.
+Tool for extracting files from *.wad archives.
+At this moment not extract all information.

 Autodetecting version of GoW (GoW1 or GoW2)

-Usage: *./god_of_war_tools.exe extract -wad ../HEHMDA2.WAD*
+Usage: *./god_of_war_tools.exe extract -wad ../ARCHIVE.WAD*

 Help: *./god_of_war_tools.exe extract -h*